Trust is the ultimate binding agent and accelerant. Niklas Luhmann, one of the 20th century’s most influential social theorists, is often quoted:

 In 2015 the World Economic Forum asked me to consider a future scenario about trust and the internet.
 At the time the conclusion was simple:

-Today we, along with many of our partners, are in coalescing the data trust ecosystem we set out seven years ago to enable through innovative collaborations that allow organizations to jump out of their digital bed each morning through the simplification of risk, security, and, ultimately, trust management.
+Today we, along with many of our partners, are celebrating the Machina engine we set out seven years ago to build.
+Together, our innovative collaborations allow organizations to jump out of their digital bed each morning excited to simplify risk, security, and, ultimately, trust management.

-While these collaborations are important to the success of every stakeholder in the ecosystem, we wanted to take a step back to discuss our motivations behind the creation of the data trust ecosystem.
+While these collaborations are important to the success of every stakeholder in the ecosystem, we wanted to take a step back to discuss our motivations behind the creation of Machina.

 For any organization that is looking to maximize the potential of their people, and the impact they have, leveraging cloud and mobile technologies is an obvious choice.
 The same is true for individuals looking to leverage their impact on our world.
 What is not so obvious is either party’s understanding of these technologies, the people and governments behind them, nor the risks associated with this collective.
 While the potential value of leveraging technology is easy to understand, the unintended consequences are certainly not always apparent.